DeltaZulu-OU/DeltaZulu.LogCluster/docs/CLI.md

 # CLI reference

 `logcluster` discovers recurring message structures from line-oriented logs and prints ranked candidate patterns.
+It is intended for unstructured logs that do not yet have a reliable parser, giving maintainers a reviewable starting point for DeltaZulu.Platform normalization work.

 ## Usage